CubiCasa/cubicasa-android-sdk-example-project/README.md

 ### 102, "ARCore session has to be initialized first in order to start recording."
 Received when the record button is pressed and recording cannot be started because ARCore session is still initializing.

+### 103, "Missing callback"
+Received if the `CubiEventListener`'s interface callback has not been registered.

 ### 105, "Unable to create ARCore session.
 Error: $error"
 Received if an internal error occurred while creating the ARCore session.
 You will receive code 5 after this.